-Living and learning overseas successfully usually means adjustment to a different lifestyle, food, climate and time zone, and it often involves having to learn to communicate in a foreign language.
-This process is never easy and can include mood swings alternating between exhilaration and mild depression.
-In the early weeks, you will probably feel excited about your new experiences and environment.
-Soon, you may find the excitement of new surroundings and sensations increasingly replaced by frustration with how different things are from home.
-This frustration and confusion is usually called culture shock.
-It helps if you are aware that it is a natural and essential part of adjusting to a foreign culture.
-Symptoms can include depression, sleeping difficulties, homesickness, trouble concentrating, an urge to isolate yourself and irritation with your host culture.
+Living and learning overseas successfully usually means adjusting to a different lifestyle, food, climate and time zone, and it often involves having to learn to communicate in a foreign language.
+This process is never easy and can include changes in your mood, alternating between exhilaration and excitement about new experiences and some homesickness and frustration about the challenges you are facing adjusting to living in a different country.
+It helps to be aware that these feelings are a natural and essential part of adjusting to a foreign culture.

 Knowing what you might expect when you first arrive in your host country can ease the effects of culture shock and help you make the most of the experience from the start.
-The internet has become a valuable resource for learning about all aspects of other countries.
-Talk with faculty and study abroad returnees who have lived in your host country as well as international students from there.
-Visit libraries and bookstores and contact the embassy, consulate or tourist office to get materials.
+The internet has valuable resources for learning about all aspects of other countries.
+Talk with us and to students who have studied abroad before in your host country as well as international students from there.

 - Be aware of cultural differences, but do not view them with an “us” versus “them” perspective.

-- Don’t sit around being negative and critical—go out and do something.
+- Try not to be negative and critical—go out and do something.
 Keep yourself busy doing things you enjoy.
-When you have free time, visit museums, go to movies and tour local sites of interest, and meet people in your host country.
+When you have free time, visit parks, museums, go to movies, tour local sites of interest, and meet people in your host country.